 A number of demographic variables have now been shown to affect levels of tax compliance or attitudes towards tax compliance.
-For example, a number of international studies have shown that those most likely to not comply with their tax obligations are male, are younger, are more educated, and earn more43.
+For example, a number of international studies have shown that those most likely to not comply with their tax obligations are male, are younger, are more educated, and earn more (for a review of this literature see Jackson & Milliron, 1986).
 The Investors' Survey contained a number of socio-demographic questions designed to examine the profile of Australian taxpayers who invested in aggressive tax planning schemes.